[Download PDF version]

 Cross-Language Studies of Aphasia.
 McDonnell Pew Center for Neuroscience, U. of California San Diego, April 1994.

 A consumer's guide to phonological theories.
-Invited panel presentation, American Speech-Language-Hearing Assn., New Orleans, November 1994.
+Invited panel presentation, American Speech- Language-Hearing Assn., New Orleans, November 1994.

 Cognitive factors in the choice of syntactic form by aphasic and normal speakers of English and Japanese: The speaker's impulse.
-By L. Menn, K.F.
+L. Menn, K.F.
 Reilly, and M. Hayashi.
 Paper read at the Linguistic Society of America meeting, New Orleans, January 1995.

 Interaction of pragmatics and syntax in aphasic speech.
 Working conference on New Methods in Comparative Aphasiology, University of New Mexico, June 1995.
 Also presented at University of Arizona, Tucson, September 1995.

 Empathy and schema in choice of syntactic form: experimental studies.
-By L. Menn and A. Kamio.
+L. Menn and A. Kamio.
 International Conference on Functional Approaches to Grammar, University of New Mexico, July 1995.

 Evidence Children Use: Learnability and the Acquisition of Morphology, Invited presentation, Berkeley Linguistic Society, February 17-19, 1996.
 In BLS '96.
 Also presented at Linguistics Department Seminar, University of Hawaii, 13 February.